-(1) Column of "Investee company", "Address", "Main businesses and products", "Initial investment" and "Investment as of December 31, 2020" should be filled in order according to the reinvestment status of the public company

-(2) The amount of net income (loss) of investee company should be filled in "Net income (loss) of investee company" column.

-(3) In column "Investment income (loss) recognized" only the amount of profit and loss of each subsidiary recognized by the (public) company for direct reinvestment and each investee company evaluated by the equity method is required, and the rest is not required.
+- (1) Column of "Investee company", "Address", "Main businesses and products", "Initial investment" and "Investment as of December 31, 2021" should be filled in order according to the reinvestment status of the public company and each directly or indirectly controlled investment and indicate the relationship between each investee company and the public company (if it is a subsidiary or a grandson company) in the note column. - (2) The amount of net income (loss) of investee company should be filled in "Net income (loss) of investee company" column. - (3) In column "Investment income (loss) recognized" only the amount of profit and loss of each subsidiary recognized by the (public) company for direct reinvestment and each investee company evaluated by the equity method is required, and the rest is not required.
 When filling in the "recognition of the current profit and loss amount of each subsidiary for direct reinvestment", it should be confirmed that the current profit and loss amount of each subsidiary has included the investment profit and loss that should be recognized for its reinvestment in accordance with the regulations.